 Parks & Recreation

-The Shenandoah in West Virginia is a popular destination for and in spring and early summer.
+The Shenandoah in West Virginia is a popular destination for whitewater rafting and kayaking in spring and early summer.
 The river courses through the Harpers Ferry National Historical Park during its brief journey through West Virginia and alongside the Shannondale Springs Wildlife Management Area.
 The Appalachian National Scenic Trail crosses the Shenandoah near its mouth at Harpers Ferry.

 Name Origin